 As a nation, we have been concerned with the achievement of low-income and minority students, but have not focused on providing opportunities for these students to realize their full potential.
 The High School High Scholar (HS)2 program at Colorado Rocky Mountain School is committed to addressing this achievement gap, for the benefit of these promising students and their families, and also for the advancement of our nation.

 View the 2017 (HS)2 Annual Report

 Since the program’s inception in 2007, 164 scholars have graduated or are currently enrolled in (HS)2.
 Fifty Scholars are currently enrolled, and 112 have graduated from (HS)2.
 Of these 112, 22 are currently high school seniors during the 2016-17 academic year, and 98 have graduated from both (HS)2 and high school.
 Of these 98:

 • 100% have entered college

-Although it costs approximately $7,000 each summer for a student to attend (HS)2, there is no cost for students to participate in (HS)2
+Although it costs approximately $7,000 each summer for a student to attend (HS)2, there is no cost to students to participate in (HS)2

 .
-All scholars receive full room and board, as well as textbooks and course materials, free of charge.
-The only possible costs to scholars are those of transportation, medical insurance and incidental expenditures during the summer sessions.
+Thanks to the generosity of donors, all scholars receive full room and board, as well as textbooks and course materials, free of charge.
+The only possible costs to scholars are those of transportation, medical insurance, and incidental expenditures during the summer sessions.
 No student should refrain from applying to (HS)2 because of inability to pay additional costs.